Theodore Roosevelt was quoted as saying, “People don’t care how much you know, until they know how much you care”.

 While you are listening to your customer downloading, make a conscious choice to respond rather than react.
 When you are in a reactive state, you are bringing our own experiences and emotions to the situation which then creates a story in your mind…that may not be the reality.
 When you are in this state, effective communication is not possible.
 To help you respond more effectively, become aware of your breathing.
 When you are faced with a stressful situation, your breathing can become confined to the chest, making it fast and shallow.
 Effective breathing to manage stress comes from the abdomen and is slow and deep.
 Close your eyes and think about a stressful customer interaction you’ve had recently.
 Put one hand on your abdomen and the other on your chest.
 Which hand is rising more as you breathe?
 Next time you are faced with a difficult customer, be aware of breathing from your abdomen and you’ll be able to better manage your stressful customer.

-So by successfully managing your own wellbeing, it will become much easier to show your challenging customers that you care.
+By successfully managing your own well being, it will become much easier to show your challenging customers that you care.
 An unhappy customer who has been turned around will not only come back a much happier customer than before, but a stronger, more loyal relationship will develop.
 Like any relationship, the strength of your customer relationships depends on how well you have looked after them during the tough times.